These darling cabins can be your home away from home for an entire week at our teen and women’s surf camps!

 Camp Olowalu has been expanding every year, adding tentalows, tent and car camping, but our camp is based out of the Cabin section.

 The Cabin section includes 6 spacious cabins, complete with lights and ceiling fans.
-The teens share the cabins between 6 girls, and the women’s camps are limited to 3 in a cabin (with queen sized, raised air-mattresses provided!)
-Bathrooms with plenty of toilets and showers (even an outdoor one!) and a large kitchen and dining hall area.
+The teens share the cabins between 6 girls, and the women’s camps are limited to 3 in a cabin.
+Bathrooms with plenty of toilets and showers and a large kitchen and dining hall area.

 Of course, the highlight of the camp ground is that we are directly ON the beach.
 It’s a nice sandy beach, just a bit rocky, and the water is warm and clear!
 The reef is fairly shallow, so it’s not the best for swimming, but snorkeling and stand-up paddling are great options right off our beach.